frottori/J-Projects/Bank Login System/README.md

 # Bank Login System
-A Bank Login System with pre-existing UserAccounts and the ability to add new ones while the program is running, you can deposit or withdraw money from each account.
+A simple Bank Login System with pre-existing UserAccounts and the ability to add new ones while the program is running, you can deposit or withdraw money from each account.
 The main function is contained on the LoginPage.java